Nishanth-Siraj/internprojects/README.md

 # internprojects
- Projects Taught Will Be here
+ Projects That I Taught Will Be here
+# Installation
+`pip install -r requirments.txt`